 A few years ago I read about “pick your own” fields.
 I knew I wanted to try going.
 I first went in 2013 and now it has become an annual tradition to pick your own in a patch of strawberries.
 Each year, usually in early to mid-June we head over to Fitch’s Farm Market in Avon, Ohio to pick strawberries.
 Usually we fill two containers, which totals eight quarts worth of berries.

-The process was relatively simple.
+The process is relatively simple.
 Grab some provided baskets and go picking in the designated areas.
-I believe our skills improved toward the end of our venture as I soon realized better berries were in the middle of the field.
-We spent a lot of time picking small berries at the beginning… thinking that’s all there was!
+I believe our skills improve toward the end of our venture as I realize better berries were in the middle of the field.
+We spend a lot of time picking small berries at the beginning… thinking that’s all there was!
 If you go earlier in the season I’m sure the selection is better as well.

 Have you been to a “pick your own” farm before?
 What did you pick?

 *This post was originally published in 2013 and has been updated and republished for accuracy and comprehensiveness.